mspector/stateful-prism/README.md

 The `run_verify.sh` script requires `docker`.

 ## Installation
-Images should be built (if they do not exist) upon running `run_verify.sh`, but can be built manually with `docker compose build`
+The docker image should be built (if it does not exist) upon running `run_verify.sh`, but can be built manually with `build.sh`.

 ## Usage
 Verify a provider, using its OpenAPI specification, against a directory of Pacts by running the `run_verify.sh` script with arguments as follows: